Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Experimental Results

+We conduct ablation studies to analyze the effectiveness of our proposed method.
+All variations of the experiments are trained with the PVT backbone.

 \textbf{Ablation on Latent Diffusion Model.} As discussed in the introduction section (Sec.~\ref{sec:intro}), a likelihood conditional generative model exactly fits our current conditional generation setting, thus a conditional variational auto-encoder~\cite{structure_output,kingma2013auto} can be a straightforward solution.
 To verify the effectiveness of our latent diffusion model, we design two baselines and show the comparison results in \tabref{tab:ablation_on_ldm}.
 Firstly, we design a deterministic model with a simple encoder-decoder structure (\enquote{E-D}), where the input data encoding $\{\mathbf{G}\}_{l=1}^4$ is feed directly to the prediction decoder (see Fig.~\ref{fig:model_overview}).
 Note that \enquote{E-D} is the same as AVSBench~\cite{zhou_AVSBench_ECCV_2022}, and we retrain it in our framework and get similar performance as the original numbers reported in their paper.
-Secondly, to explain the superiority of the diffusion model compared with other likelihood based generative models, namely conditional variational auto-encoder~\cite{structure_output} in our scenario, we follow \cite{ucnet_sal} and design an AVS model based on CVAE (\enquote{CVAE}).
-CVAE~\cite{structure_output} was introduced to RGB-Depth salient object detection in~\cite{ucnet_sal}, where early fusion is used for latent feature encoding.
+Secondly, to explain the superiority of the diffusion model compared with other likelihood based generative models, namely conditional variational auto-encoder~\cite{structure_output} in our scenario, we follow~\cite{ucnet_sal,mao_iccv_2023_ecmvae} and design an AVS model based on CVAE (\enquote{CVAE}).
+The full pipeline of the \enquote{CVAE} for the audio-visual segmentation task can be shown in Fig.~\ref{fig:model_overview_vae}.
+Note that this structure can be regarded as a simplified version of ECMVAE~\cite{mao_iccv_2023_ecmvae}, which removes the complex multimodal factorization and other latent space constraints.
 We follow a similar pipeline and perform latent feature encoding based on the fused feature $\{\mathbf{G}_l\}_{l=0}^4$ instead of the early fusion feature due to our audio-visual setting, which is different from the visual-visual setting in~\cite{ucnet_sal}.
 Specifically, the CVAE~\cite{structure_output} pipeline for our AVS task consists of an inference process and a generative process, where the inference process infers the latent variable $\mathbf{z}$ by $p_\theta(\mathbf{z}|\mathbf{X})$, and the generative process produces the output via $p_\theta(\mathbf{y}|\mathbf{X},\mathbf{z})$.
-The full pipeline of the CVAE for the audio-visual segmentation task can be shown in Fig.~\ref{fig:model_overview_vae}.